Pasq04/fcc-hardhat-smartcontract-lottery/README.md

    The `PRIVATE_KEY` is the private key of your account (like from [metamask](https://metamask.io/)).
    **NOTE:** FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.

+2. Get Testnet ETH
+3. Setup a Chainlink VRF Subscription ID
+4. Add your contract address as a Chainlink VRF Consumer
+5. Register a Chainlink Keepers Upkeep
+6. Enter your Raffle!

+## Estimate gas cost in EUR

+## Verify on Etherscan